-If you’re getting follicular unit extraction (FUE) surgery.
-The surgeon will first give you anaesthesia in the donor area before extracting the hair grafts.
+If you’re getting follicular unit extraction (FUE) surgery, the surgeon will first give you anaesthesia in the donor area before extracting the hair grafts.

 Book A Free Consultation With Our Patient Consultants

 We offer free consultations for patients across the UK & Ireland, so you can discuss your individual requirements with our specialists.
-Book A Free Consultation With Our Patient Consultants today.
+Book A Free Consultation With Our Patient Consultants Today.

-Needle-Free Injection Recovery & Results
+Recovery & Results Of Needle-Free Injection

-Needle-Free Injection Aftercare
+Aftercare Of Needle-Free Injection

 It’s better to have someone accompany you to the clinic when you have the surgery.

 Side Effects To Expect After Needle-Free Injection

-In and of itself, the needle-free jet injector does not have any adverse side effects.
-However, you might have bruising, numbness, swelling, and/or bleeding from the hair restoration surgery.
+Additionally, you’re likely to have bruising, numbness, swelling, and/or bleeding from the hair restoration surgery.
 So keep that in mind.

-What Could Go Wrong After Needle-Free Injection
+What Could Go Wrong After Needle-Free Injection?

 It is safe and risk-free, so you don’t have to worry about any complications arising from it.